Azerbaijani oil prices on the rise

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port amounted to $40.98 per barrel on Oct.8, having increased by $1.41 compared to the previous price.
+The price of URALS with shipment from the port reached $41.88 per barrel on Oct.14, having grown by 92 cents compared to the previous price.

-The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $41.56 per barrel, up by $1.37 compared to the previous price.
+The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $41.75 per barrel, up by 74 cents compared to the previous price.

 ---